 “Legal reform” – or consumer rip off?

-What proponents of tort reform often fail to admit is that tort reform will significantly impair an victim’s ability to receive fair, just and reasonable compensation for injuries caused by negligent or intentional acts.
+What proponents of tort reform often fail to admit is that tort reform will significantly impair a victim’s ability to receive fair, just, and reasonable compensation for injuries caused by negligent or intentional acts.
 As any economist will tell you, in the business world, everything is measured in dollars and cents.
 If there are fewer legal risks attached to manufacturing unsafe products, then corporations will worry less about the safety of their products.

 Sadly – this “business initiative” comes at a time when corporate wrongdoing is rampant.
 From big drug companies knowingly selling drugs known to cause serious harm (think Purdue Pharma, Bayer, etc.) to car manufacturers knowingly selling vehicles with serious safety defects (think GM, Ford, etc.) to toy companies making and selling products known to be dangerous (think Mattel and others) – removing costs for bad behavior will only increase bad behavior and harm consumers.

 If you are worried about protecting your consumer rights – call your Congressman and U.S. Senator and let them know you are watching and that you care.
 In a democracy – activism trumps big money and powerful lobbyists most of the time.
 Do your part to protect your rights before it is too late.